Adult polyglucosan body disease: Signs and symptoms

 Adult polyglucosan body disease is a condition that affects the nervous system.
 People with this condition have problems walking due to reduced sensation in their legs (peripheral neuropathy) and progressive muscle weakness and stiffness (spasticity).
 Damage to the nerves that control bladder function (neurogenic bladder) causes progressive difficulty in controlling the flow of urine.
 About half of people with adult polyglucosan body disease experience dementia.
 Most people with the condition first complain of bladder issues.

 People with adult polyglucosan body disease typically first experience signs and symptoms related to the condition between ages 30 and 60.

 Causes

 When both parents are unaffected genetic carriers, then their children may develop APBD, may be unaffected carriers, or may be healthy children without the mutation.

 APBD is an autosomal recessive disorder that is caused when a person inherits genes from both parents containing one or more loss-of-function mutations in the gene GBE1 which encodes for glycogen branching enzyme, also called 1,4-alpha-glucan-branching enzyme.
-According to reports, the most common disease-causing (pathogenic) variant of GBE1 that is associated with APBD, particularly among those of Ashkenazi Jewish decent, is the p.Tyr329Ser (c.986A>C) mutation.
+According to reports, the most common disease-causing (pathogenic) variant of GBE1 that is associated with APBD, particularly among those of Ashkenazi Jewish descent, is the p.Tyr329Ser (c.986A>C) mutation.